Palash90/site-assets/blogs/iron-learn/iron-learn-10.md

 # The Grand Finale: The Full Image Reconstruction Network from Scratch in Rust

-The next day I checked things started evolving properly but slowly.
+The next day, I checked things started evolving properly, albeit slowly.
 There was no improvement in execution time.
 It got stuck in that 34 - 37 second time frame.
-My gut feeling told me, destination is not far.
+My gut feeling told me, the destination was not far.
 However, when I opened my IDE for debugging, it was not looking so.
-It was again a mess after all the new code amendments and new experimentations.
+It was again a mess after all the new code amendments and new experimentation.
 It was getting tougher to debug without a nice looking code base.

 So I decided on end to end refactoring and  code clean up.

 Oh boy!!!

 ## The Breakthrough in the Boredom
-I just found my answer in the boredom of refactoring.
+I found my answer amidst the boredom of refactoring.
 Suddenly it crossed my mind that 64 bit floating points (`f64`) might be the bottleneck in my `Tensor` Library.
 To confirm my theory, I switched to the Python script, I switched every array to `float64`, instead of `float32` and ran it.
 This time, it started taking more than 50 seconds, far more than my Rust Tensor program.

 Yes, I cracked it.
 It was not Rust, Python, `cupy` or GPU that was making the difference in the execution time, it was the data type.
 The holy grail of low level programming.

-I switched back to my rust program to fix the remaining clean up, refactoring and build issues.
+I switched back to my Rust program to fix the remaining clean up, refactoring and build issues.

 ## The Rust Type System
 Well, I found the issue and now I have to implement the fix in Rust.
 I was in the middle of the refactoring.
 I already separated the network layer, the builder and the loss functions.
 While doing so I struggled to fix the Generics Issues.
 I managed to work around those.

-But final blow came to it when I found that, the neural network I have built heavily relies on floating point mathematics.
+The final blow came when I realized that the neural network I have built heavily relies on floating point mathematics.
 Especially, gradient descent, learning rate, scaling and literally every math operation works on floating point mathematics.
 I had a vague idea on how to solve the problem.
 I do all my maths in floating point and then round off the final result to Integer.

 Right then, out of curiosity, I started finding about it, how Integer neural networks work.
 My idea was covert to float, do the calculation and round off.
 However I came across some other idea: Quantization.
 I did not bother to look at it.
 I will get to know in the due course of time if I even cross its path.